What to do when the shaking begins

 What to do after the shaking stops

-- Check others, such as family members, neighbors, and co-workers for injuries.
-Treat them with first aid as needed.
+- Check family members, neighbors and co-workers for injuries.
+Treat with first aid as needed.

 - Look for small fires and extinguish them.
 Eliminate fire hazards.
 If you smell gas or suspect a leak, turn off the gas.